vikasnataraja/Cloud-Retrieval-CNN/README.md

 ### Questions and Assumpations:

-* Activation function - Currently, there is an acitvation layer included at the top of the ResNet blocks meaning after each convolution, there will be activation.
-But in the blocks themselves, there is no BN + activation after the second convolution.
-Will need to address this soon enough.

 * Output layer - Output(2) is not being computed here

 * The `x1/2` notation means the feature map is reduced by half.
 But there is no indication as to how this is done.
 Assuming this is double strided convolution.